nmenant/iControl_LX_Lab/docs/class1/module4/lab3.rst

   "builtRpmPackageFilePath": "/var/config/rest/iapps/RPMS/HelloWorld-0.1-001.noarch.rpm"

 This is where you collect your RPM from.
-For a terminal, run the following command:
+From a terminal, run the following command:

 ``scp admin@10.1.10.20:/var/config/rest/iapps/RPMS/HelloWorld-0.1-001.noarch.rpm /var/tmp``